ygfalcon/Solsniper-zero/README.md

   The parallel FFI search is faster still, often another 3–4× speed-up when `routeffi` exposes `best_route_parallel_bin`.
-  Set `RAYON_NUM_THREADS` to configure the number of threads used by the parallel route search. `run.sh` automatically detects available CPU cores and exports this variable before invoking `cargo`, so the Rust FFI and Python wrappers start with an optimized thread count.
+  Set `RAYON_NUM_THREADS` to configure the number of threads used by the parallel route search. `start.py` automatically detects available CPU cores and exports this variable before invoking `cargo`, so the Rust FFI and Python wrappers start with an optimized thread count.
 Define `RAYON_NUM_THREADS` yourself to override the automatic setting.